keketso-prog/keketso-prog/README.md

 ## 📂 Featured Project

-## 1. Static Website Hosting on AWS
+## Project 1.
+Static Website Hosting on AWS

 This project demonstrates the migration of a static website to AWS cloud infrastructure, showcasing how modern web content can be delivered globally with high performance, security, and cost-efficiency.
 The objective was to architect a complete hosting solution using AWS managed services, implementing industry best practices for static content delivery.